A Silicon Valley View

-The purpose of research is to look at these frameworks and methods, analyze and validate them, redesign and improve them for new realities.
+The purpose of research in this field is to critically analyze these frameworks and methods, validate them, redesign and improve them for new challenges and opportunities.

-The purpose of practice is to inform about the experiences, challenges they face, and new opportunities while applying these frameworks and methods.
+The purpose of practice is to inform about these challenges and opportunities based on experience and empirical data.

 Topics of Interest